🕸️ How Can We Crawl a Site on Google? – A Simple Guide

 3. Request Indexing (Optional but Helpful)

-If you’ve added a new page or updated content, you can ask Google to crawl it quickly.
+If you’ve added a new page or updated content, you can request Google to crawl it faster.

 That’s it!
 Google will now try to crawl and index your page.